 Do I need travel medical insurance for Bonaire?

-Travel medical insurance is not a legal requirement for traveling to Bonaire, but you absolutely need it.
+Bonaire travel requirements do not mandate you have travel medical insurance, but you absolutely need it.
 There are various health risks that are a regular part of any vacation on an island.
 However, you have the option to avoid the financial burden of those risks.

 It makes your vacation 100% stress-free.
 Moreover, healthcare is much more expensive in areas like islands, as it is scarce there.